ryrob30/mobile-services.en/help/ios/configuration/sdk-methods.md

 ---
 description: Here is a list of methods that are provided by the iOS library.
 seo-description: Here is a list of methods that are provided by the iOS library.
-seo-title: Configuration Methods
+seo-title: Configuration methods
 solution: Marketing Cloud,Analytics
-title: Configuration Methods
+title: Configuration methods
 topic: Developer and implementation
 uuid: 623c7b07-fbb3-4d39-a5c4-e64faec4ca29
 ---